One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

 View of the tables at the Tromso Ice Dome with reindeer pelts and ice tables and place mats.

-On a budget but don’t have a rental car?
-The basic guided tour plus transfers is the way to go.
+On a budget?
+The basic guided tour plus transfers is the way to go, starting around $127 USD per person for a day tour including lunch.